certinia/df12-deployment-tools/README.md

     * Contains the various jar files and Ant XML files that make up the tool
     * Also includes ant-salesforce.jar (v30.0), no need to copy this to your local Ant install!

+## Update March 2015
+- Added target for running a list of comma separated tests

 ## Update January 2015
 - Added automatic package.xml generator